 Your accessories should match the formality of the setting, so a simply styled

 For “dressy casual” or business casual situations when you’re still in a suit and / or tie, a similar watch with brown leather band would fit the bill.

 While it’s possible to get by with an all-purpose wristwatch in most instances, there’s something special about having one specifically for formal or special business occasions.

-Casual, smart casual, and professional settings
+Best for: Casual, smart casual, and professional settings

 - Larger case